ihsraham/babel.github.io/_posts/2017-03-01-planning-for-7.0.md

 `*.js` configuration files are fairly common in the JavaScript ecosystem.
 ESlint and Webpack both allow for `.eslintrc.js` and `webpack.config.js` configuration files, respectively.

-Writing configuration files in JavaScript allows for dynamic configuration, making it possible to write a single configuration file that can adapt to different environments programmaticaly.
+Writing configuration files in JavaScript allows for dynamic configuration, making it possible to write a single configuration file that can adapt to different environments programmatically.

 ```js
 var env = process.env.BABEL_ENV || process.env.NODE_ENV;